mediocre/petty-cache/README.md

 }
 ```

-###PettyCache#get(key, callback)
+###pettyCache.get(key, callback)

 Attempts to retrieve the value from cache at the specified key.
-Retuns `null` if the key doesn't exist.
+Returns `null` if the key doesn't exist.

 **Example**